 Start with 5 loops on the left hand, one per finger, and 4 on the right (thumb to ring finger—no loop on right little finger).
 The thumb holds loops in “hitchhiking” position always, never tucked-down.
 Tucking it down twists the loop and makes it difficult to find the correct shank, plus causes other problems.

 You don’t need to have a curve in your thumb like mine.
+Straight-thumbed braiders have learned this method, too.
 After a little practice, the light tension of the loop will keep it in place on the thumb.
 Bear with the loop popping off at first!
 Just pick it back up and keep going.
 After half a braid this will ease off, and after a braid or two it’ll virtually stop.
 For the first braid, just practice the movements, don’t worry about making a perfect braid.
-Thumbs up!
+Thumbs up! :)

 L = left, R = right